Understanding Concussions: Causes, Symptoms, and Treatment

-A concussion is a form of brain injury (also known as a Mild Traumatic Brain Injury) that causes a temporary disturbance in how the brain functions.
-Concussions happen due to a hit, bump or blow to the head or elsewhere on the body, with the impact causing the brain to be accelerated and decelerated inside the skull, resulting in what is known as a functional injury.
-Since concussions cannot be seen on routine X-rays, CT scans or MRIs, it’s important to understand the signs and symptoms.
+A concussion, also known as a mild traumatic brain injury, is a temporary disturbance in brain function caused by a hit, bump, or blow to the head or body.
+This impact causes the brain to accelerate and decelerate inside the skull, leading to a functional injury.
+Since concussions aren’t visible on routine X-rays, CT scans, or MRIs, recognising the signs and symptoms is crucial.

-- Clutching of the head following a tackle or fall.
+- Clutching the Head: After a tackle or fall.

 - Headache